NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

 Entry requirements

-- Completed counselling, psychotherapy, counselling or clinical psychology qualification, no less than 300 hrs
+- Completed counselling, psychotherapy, counselling or clinical psychology qualification, no less than 2 years, 300 hrs

 - Ability to study at level 7